Prashanth32124/Prashanth32124/README.md

 ***

-I’m currently working on: Figma designs, and UI/UX improvements I’m currently learning: TypeScript, Tailwand css
+- I’m currently working on: Figma designs and UI/UX improvements
+- I’m currently learning: TypeScript, Tailwind CSS
-I’m looking to collaborate on: Full Stack projects and real-world application development, Product Building
+- I’m looking to collaborate on: Full Stack projects, real-world application development, and product building
-Ask me about: Java, React.js, APIs, and Backend Development How to reach me: mail me → 2200032124cseh@gmail.com
+- Ask me about: Java, React.js, APIs, and Backend Development
+- How to reach me → 2200032124cseh@gmail.com
-Fun fact: I break things just to learn how to build them better :)
+- Fun fact: I break things just to learn how to build them better :)